The Sharp Even-Size Spectral Threshold for $H(4,3)$-Free Graphs: Introduction

 \section{Introduction}

-Let $G$ be a simple graph with $m$ edges, and let $\rho(G)$ denote the spectral radius of its adjacency matrix.
-A central problem in fixed-size spectral extremal graph theory asks for the largest possible value of $\rho(G)$ under a forbidden-subgraph condition.
-In the language now standard in the subject, this is a Brualdi--Hoffman--Turan problem; see, for example, Liu and Wang~\cite{LiuWang2024} for a broad treatment and Rehman and Pirzada~\cite{RehmanPirzada2025} for a short survey note.
+Let $G$ be a simple graph with $m$ edges, and let $\rho(G)$ denote its adjacency spectral radius.
+A fixed-size spectral extremal problem asks for the maximum possible value of $\rho(G)$ among graphs of size $m$ satisfying a prescribed forbidden-subgraph condition.
+This is the Brualdi--Hoffman--Tur\'an viewpoint, initiated by Brualdi and Hoffman~\cite{BrualdiHoffman1985} and closely related to classical spectral Tur\'an theory.
+The fixed-size spectral viewpoint also appears in Nosal's triangle-free bound~\cite{Nosal1970} and in Nikiforov's work on graphs without specified paths and cycles~\cite{Nikiforov2010}.
+For broader recent context, see Liu and Wang~\cite{LiuWang2024}, Li, Zhao, and Zou~\cite{LiZhaoZou2025}, and Rehman and Pirzada~\cite{RehmanPirzada2025}.

-In this paper we study the graph $H(4,3)$ obtained by identifying one vertex of a $4$-cycle with one vertex of a triangle.
-The fixed-size $H(4,3)$-free problem fits into a family of recent results around the bowtie $H(3,3)$ and its neighbors.
-Li, Lu, and Peng~\cite{LiLuPeng2023} determined the odd-size extremal graph for $H(3,3)$-free graphs.
-Pirzada and Rehman~\cite{PirzadaRehman2025} proved the even-size extremal theorem for $\{H(3,3),H(4,3)\}$-free graphs, with the extremal value given by the quartic
+We study the graph $H(4,3)$ obtained by identifying one vertex of a $4$-cycle with one vertex of a triangle.
+This graph is often called the \emph{fish graph}.
+The fixed-size $H(4,3)$-free problem is a natural even-cycle analogue of the bowtie problem for $H(3,3)$.
+In the even case, the expected extremal graph is not the usual join $S_{(m+3)/2,2}$, but the edge-deleted graph $S^{-}_{(m+4)/2,2}$, whose spectral radius is the largest root of

-Most recently, Zheng and Zhang~\cite{ZhengZhang2025} showed that the same quartic still governs the even-size problem when one forbids only $H(4,3)$, but their argument requires the global threshold $m \ge 38$.

-Lowering that threshold matters for two reasons.
-First, in this circle of problems the extremal graph and extremal polynomial are often already known, so the natural next question is how far the structural proof can be pushed before new obstructions appear.
-Second, the even-size $H(4,3)$-free theorem of~\cite{ZhengZhang2025} sits between two sharper neighboring statements: the even $\{H(3,3),H(4,3)\}$-free theorem of Pirzada and Rehman~\cite{PirzadaRehman2025} begins at $m \ge 10$, while the odd-size $H(4,3)$-free story has recently been pushed further by Wani, Pirzada, and Rehman~\cite{WaniPirzadaRehman2026}.
-Thus the numerical gap between $10$ and $38$ is mathematically meaningful rather than cosmetic.

-Our contribution is a refinement of a single branch of the Zheng--Zhang proof.
-We keep their notation and their overall branch decomposition, but we sharpen the only configuration that genuinely forces the threshold $38$.
+The surrounding results point to the same extremal graph and polynomial.
+Table~\ref{tab:prior-results} summarizes the thresholds most relevant to the present paper.

+Thus the extremal graph and polynomial were already strongly suggested by the existing theory.
+The remaining question was the exact even-size threshold for forbidding $H(4,3)$ alone.